theredpea/theredpea.github.io/about.markdown

 Hi, I'm Nate Anderson (full name Nathaniel Muir Anderson).

 I'm a web-developer originally from Kāneʻohe, Hawaiʻi.
-I live in Englewood, Colorado with my husband, 2 dogs, and 1 cat.
+I live in Englewood, Colorado with my husband, our son, and 2 dogs.

 I graduated from USC where I studied Interactive Media and Accounting.
 These days I'm interested in making fun apps and interesting projects (especially data visualization).